Yttrium-tYcLief/sod-guides/enclave/boss1.md

 In this phase, most of your damage should be on the boss, but you still need to keep up with Screeching Terror spawns until the boss is around 20% - at that point, focus him and burn the remainder.

-At 40%, 30%, 20%, and 10% health, Balnazzar will forcefully kill living Lightbearers, leaving you with 3, 2, 1, and 0, respectively.
+At 40%, 30%, 20%, and 10% health, Balnazzar will forcefully kill each Lightbearer closest to him, leaving you with 3, 2, 1, and 0, respectively.

 Each time he kills a Lightbearer, Balnazzar will spawn an [Infernal](https://www.wowhead.com/classic/npc=243011/infernal) in their place.
 They have [Infernal Presence](https://www.wowhead.com/classic/spell=1232187/infernal-presence) which will lightly damage nearby players but make those players immune to Suppressing Darkness, just like Light's Hope did.